Serving territories throughout Connecticut, Massachusetts & New York

 Saturated building materials may also release hazardous chemicals and gasses.
 If your commercial building is experiencing flooding, it's vitally important that drying begins as soon as possible.

 For a free written humidity control & drying quote in your area, call or e-mail us today!
-We provide commercial disaster repair services to structures of all types -- commercial, municipal, and residential -- throughout the Connecticut, Southern Massachusetts, and Westchester County, CT, NY, & MA area.
+We provide commercial disaster repair services to structures of all types -- commercial, municipal, and residential -- throughout the Connecticut, Massachusetts & New York, CT, NY, & MA area.